kintone-samples/plugin-samples/README.md

 ## Requirement

 * A bash shell
-* zip and openssl libraries are required using Cygwin on Windows
+* zip and openssl libraries are required on Windows using Cygwin.

 ## How to Use